julia-fangman/streaming-05-smart-smoker/README.md

 [1] Channel1 = Smoker Temp --> send to message queue "01-smoker"
 [2] Channel2 = Food A Temp --> send to message queue "02-food-A"
 [3] Channel3 = Food B Temp --> send to message queue "03-food-B"

+We want know if:

+The smoker temperature decreases by more than 15 degrees F in 2.5 minutes (smoker alert!)
+Any food temperature changes less than 1 degree F in 10 minutes (food stall!)
+Time Windows

+Smoker time window is 2.5 minutes
+Food time window is 10 minutes
+Deque Max Length

+At one reading every 1/2 minute, the smoker deque max length is 5 (2.5 min * 1 reading/0.5 min)
+At one reading every 1/2 minute, the food deque max length is 20 (10 min * 1 reading/0.5 min)
+Condition To monitor

+If smoker temp decreases by 15 F or more in 2.5 min (or 5 readings)  --> smoker alert!
+If food temp change in temp is 1 F or less in 10 min (or 20 readings)  --> food stall alert!

 ##### Requirements
 RabbitMQ server running